AugustinMauroy/scholarsuite/docs/Prisma.md

 - `Grades`: relationship with the grades of the grading period
 - `AcademicYears`: relationship with the academic years associated with the grading period

-### 16. `Presence`

-- `id`: unique identifier for the presence
-- `student`: relationship with the student of the presence
-- `studentId`: identifier of the student of the presence
-- `state`: state of the presence (present, absent, etc.)
-- `date`: date and time of the presence
-- `user`: relationship with the user responsible for recording the presence
-- `userId`: identifier of the user responsible for recording the presence
-- `academicYear`: relationship with the academic year of the presence
-- `academicYearId`: identifier of the academic year of the presence
-- `timeSlot`: relationship with the time slot of the presence
-- `timeSlotId`: identifier of the time slot of the presence
-- `group`: relationship with the group of the presence
-- `groupId`: identifier of the group of the presence
-- `processed`: indicates if the presence has been processed (default: false)
-- `notified`: indicates if the presence has been notified (default: false)
-- `createdAt`: creation date of the presence for internal use
-- `updatedAt`: modification date of the presence for internal use
-- `PresenceAudit`: relationship with the presence audits of the presence

-### 17. `PresenceAudit`

-- `id`: unique identifier for the presence audit
-- `presenceId`: identifier of the presence for the audit
-- `state`: state of the presence (present, absent, etc.)
-- `date`: date and time of the presence
-- `userId`: identifier of the user responsible for recording the presence
-- `academicYearId`: identifier of the academic year of the presence
-- `timeSlotId`: identifier of the time slot of the presence
-- `groupId`: identifier of the group of the presence
-- `processed`: indicates if the presence has been processed
-- `notified`: indicates if the presence has been notified
+### 16. `Attendance`

+- `id`: unique identifier for the attendance record
+- `studentId`: identifier of the student of the attendance record
+- `state`: state of the attendance record (present, absent, etc.)
+- `date`: date and time of the attendance record
+- `userId`: identifier of the user responsible for recording the attendance
+- `academicYearId`: identifier of the academic year of the attendance record
+- `timeSlotId`: identifier of the time slot of the attendance record
+- `groupId`: identifier of the group of the attendance record
+- `processed`: indicates if the attendance record has been processed (default: false)
+- `notified`: indicates if the attendance record has been notified (default: false)
+- `createdAt`: creation date of the attendance record for internal use
+- `updatedAt`: modification date of the attendance record for internal use
+- `User`: relationship with the user responsible for recording the attendance
+- `Student`: relationship with the student of the attendance record
+- `AcademicYear`: relationship with the academic year of the attendance record
+- `TimeSlot`: relationship with the time slot of the attendance record
+- `Group`: relationship with the group of the attendance record
+- `AttendanceAudit`: relationship with the attendance audits of the attendance record
+- `FirstAbsence`: relationship with the first absence in the period
+- `LastAbsence`: relationship with the last absence in the period
+- `NextPresence`: optional relationship with the next presence

+### 17. `AttendanceAudit`

+- `id`: unique identifier for the attendance audit
+- `attendanceId`: identifier of the attendance record for the audit
+- `state`: state of the attendance record (present, absent, etc.)
+- `date`: date and time of the attendance record
+- `userId`: identifier of the user responsible for recording the attendance
+- `academicYearId`: identifier of the academic year of the attendance record
+- `timeSlotId`: identifier of the time slot of the attendance record
+- `processed`: indicates if the attendance record has been processed
+- `notified`: indicates if the attendance record has been notified
 - `changedBy`: identifier of the user who made the change
 - `changedAt`: date and time of the change
-- `Presence`: relationship with the presence for the audit
+- `Attendance`: relationship with the attendance record for the audit
-- `AcademicYear`: relationship with the academic year of the presence
+- `AcademicYear`: relationship with the academic year of the attendance record
-- `TimeSlot`: relationship with the time slot of the presence
+- `TimeSlot`: relationship with the time slot of the attendance record
 - `ChangedByUser`: relationship with the user who made the change
-- `User`: relationship with the user responsible for recording the presence
+- `User`: relationship with the user responsible for recording the attendance

 ### 18. `DisciplinaryReport`

 - `id`: unique identifier for the disciplinary report
-- `student`: relationship with the student concerned by the disciplinary report
 - `studentId`: identifier of the student concerned by the disciplinary report
 - `createdById`: identifier of the user who created the disciplinary report
-- `createdBy`: relationship with the user who created the disciplinary report
 - `date`: date of the disciplinary report
 - `description`: description of the disciplinary report
 - `createdAt`: creation date of the disciplinary report for internal use
 - `updatedAt`: modification date of the disciplinary report for internal use
+- `CreatedBy`: relationship with the user who created the disciplinary report
+- `Student`: relationship with the student concerned by the disciplinary report

 ### 19. `ApiKey`